clauds-clauds/ai-dungeon-ui/README.md

 1. `Traveller:` a new system which tracks which locations you go through, showcasing the graphics for them plus playing _optional_ ambient sound effects.

 2. `Image Generation:` generate and prompts images directly from within the editor!
-No longer do you have to scour the internet, draw your own, or resort to other measures.
+No longer do you have to scour the internet, draw your own, or resort to other _legal_ measures.
 You can now simply prompt what you want to see and instantly load it as a graphic.

 3. `Vanilla UI:` the entire user interface has been altered to be far more _vanilla_ friendly, fitting in seamlessly with the AI Dungeon interface.
 Mobile navigation is now actually _NOT_ a damn pain.